awsdocs/amazon-s3-developer-guide/doc_source/aws-usage-report-understand.md

 + **USW2:** US West \(Oregon\)

-For information about pricing by region, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.
+For information about pricing by AWS Region, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.

 The first column in the following table lists usage types that appear in your billing and usage reports\.